alfredomartinezjr/wosostats/resources/stats-glossary.md

 **Second Assists** - Passes that weren't the last pass to the goalscorer but were instrumental in creating the converted goal-scoring opportunity.

 **Assists per 90** - Assists per 90 minutes.
-Calculated by dividing all *Assists* by *MP*, and multiplying the product by 90.
+Calculated by dividing all **Assists** by **MP**, and multiplying the product by 90.
 Is meant to account for differences in playing time.

 **Key Passes per 90** - Key passes per 90 minutes.
-Calculated by dividing all *Key Passes* by *MP*, and multiplying the product by 90.
+Calculated by dividing all **Key Passes** by **MP**, and multiplying the product by 90.
 Is meant to account for differences in playing time.

-**Big Chances** -
+**Big Chances** - Clear-cut goal scoring opportunities where the possessing player is reasonably expected to score.

-Big Chances per 90
+**Big Chances per 90** - Big chance per 90 minutes.
+Calculated by dividing all **Big Chances** by **MP**, and multiplying the product by 90.
+Is meant to account for differences in playing time.

-BC Scored
+**BC Scored** - Big chances that resulted in a goal.

-BC to Goal
+**BC Conversion Pct** - Percent of all big chances that resulted in a goal.

-BC SOG
+**BC SOG** - Big chances that resulted in a shot on goal.

-BC Shot Miss
+**BC Shot Miss** - Big chances that resulted in a missed shot.

-BC Dispossess
+**BC Dispossess** - Big chances that were dispossessed by a defending player.

-BC Created
+**BC Created** - Instances where a possessing player creates a big chance for herself, such as via a take-on or interception.

-BC Lost
+**BC Lost** -  Big chances that were lost due to a lost or missed touch.

-Pass Comp
+**Pass Comp** - All completed passes.

-Pass Att
+**Pass Att** - All attempted passes.

-Pass Comp Pct
+**Pass Comp Pct** - Percentage of all attempted passes that were completed.
+Calculated by dividing **Pass Comp** by **Pass Att**.

-opPass Comp
+**opPass Comp** - All open play passes that were completed.
+Excludes throw-ins, free kick passes, goal kicks, and corner kick passes.

-opPass Att
+**opPass Att** - All open play passes that were attempted.
+Excludes throw-ins, free kick passes, goal kicks, and corner kick passes.

-opPass Comp Pct
+**opPass Comp Pct** - Percentage of all attempted open play passes (excludes throw-ins, free kick passes, goal kicks, and corner kick passes) that were completed.
+Calculated by dividing **opPass Comp** by **opPass Att**.

-opPPass Comp
+**opPPass Comp** - All open play passes that were completed under pressure.
+Excludes throw-ins, free kick passes, goal kicks, and corner kick passes.

-opPPass Att
+**opPPass Att** - All open play passes that were attempted under pressure.
+Excludes throw-ins, free kick passes, goal kicks, and corner kick passes.

-opPPass Comp Pct
+**opPPass Comp Pct** - Percentage of all open play passes attempted under pressure (excludes throw-ins, free kick passes, goal kicks, and corner kick passes) that were completed.
+Calculated by dividing **opPPass Comp** by **opPPass Att**.

-Pct opPass Pressd
+**Pct opPass Pressd** - Percentage of all open play pass attempts that were taken under pressure.

 rFreq Pass Fwd